richardbraytutor/aws-development-step-by-step/Course Content/S002 - Mac Setup/L005 github workflow/README - github workflow.md

-# GitHub website
+# FIRST GitHub account

+## Account login / create

 - run chrome

-- create and signin to a GitHub desktop account
+- create / signin to a GitHub desktop account

-# New Repo : VS Code Initiated
+# New Repo : Created in VS Code

-- use finder to create folder ~/github/<your-github-account-name>/repo-one
+- use finder to create folder ~/github/`your-github-account-name`/repo-one
 - put VS Code in the dock and drag the folder on top of it
 - in Finder, look at the account icon in the bottom of the activity bar and sign out of any accounts - just to establish a reference point
 - create a new file called README.md